 The MSJC Libraries offer resources and services in support of student success and learning.
-Resources include books, ebooks, and reference books as well as textbooks and course reserve materials.
-The libraries' collections also include journals, magazines and newspapers in print and in databases, DVDs, audiobooks, and streaming video/audio collections.
-Services include reference, research assistance, general library orientations, Ask-A-Librarian Reference Chat Service as well as student computers with Microsoft Office, Wi-Fi access, document scanning (SJC), 3D printing (MVC) and copy machines.
-Databases, ebooks, and the library catalog are accessible 24/7 through the Library website.
+Resources include books, e-books, textbooks, and course reserve materials.
+The libraries also hold journals, magazines, newspapers, DVDs, and audiobooks.
+60+ databases provide access to online articles, e-books, and streaming media.
+Services include research assistance, library instruction and workshops in order to help students learn how to find, evaluate, and apply information.
+Students may use library computers, equipped with MS Office, as well as printers and copy machines.
+Additional services include Wi-Fi, document scanning (SJC), and group study space (MVC).
+The library website provides 24/7 access to online resources that include databases and e-books.

-A current student ID is required for borrowing materials at both Libraries.
-Library hours and contact information are available on the Library website: www.msjc.edu/libraries.
+A current MSJC student ID is required for borrowing materials at both libraries.
+Library hours and contact information are available at the website: http://libguides.msjc.edu/msjclibraries

-The Menifee Valley Campus Library is located in the Learning Resource Center, building 800.
-The Milo P. Johnson Library at the San Jacinto Campus is located in building 300.
+The Menifee Valley Campus Library is located on the second floor of the Learning Resource Center, building 800.
+The Milo P. Johnson Library at the San Jacinto Campus is in building 300.